27 Best Hostels in Spain - All Cities, Beach Hostels and the coolest Itinerary to take

 2. MOLA Hostel (Madrid)

-There is also free WiFi in every single corner.
+Free WiFi in every single corner.

 Book Mola Hostel here